iwataka/gitignore.vim/README.md

-# Gitignore.vim
+# gitignore.vim

 [Git](https://git-scm.com/) is now must-have version control system and you write .gitignore files when using it.
-Sometimes they become large and complicated, but GitHub provides the official collection of .gitignore templates in [https://github.com/github/gitignore](https://github.com/github/gitignore), so why don't you use it?
+Sometimes they become large and complicated, but GitHub provides the official collection of .gitignore templates in [https://github.com/github/gitignore](https://github.com/github/gitignore), so why don't you use them?

 You can use them in Vim with great ease.